-Male Urinary Incontinence Specialist in Sioux City, IA
+Male Urinary Incontinence Treatment in Sioux City, IA

 The highly trained urologists at Siouxland Urology have extensive experience diagnosing and treating patients with male urinary incontinence.
 They will take the time to discuss all of your treatment options in order to help determine the best treatment option for you.
 Call (605) 217-7000 to schedule an appointment at our office in North Sioux City, SD today!

 It’s a taboo subject – no one wants to talk about incontinence.
 The fact is, the myths of incontinence often obstruct people from getting the help they need to live an active lifestyle.
 Knowing the truth about incontinence can help relieve any embarrassment of the condition.

 Over 2 million men suffer from incontinence.
 You are not alone.

 Bladder (or urinary) incontinence is the unintentional loss of urine.
 It is a serious problem that men are reluctant to discuss with others.
 When the muscle (sphincter) that holds the bladder neck closed is not strong enough to retain urine in the bladder, the result is urinary incontinence.

 - The bladder muscles contract strongly

 In men, urinary incontinence often is related to a medical problem or a treatment involving: